-I've long been an advocate of Perl 6 the language, so is it worth using Perl 6 for the other part of the project?
-The big contender is obviously Rakudo, because it is the most active project and runs on a free software stack I can debug myself.
+I used to be an advocate of Perl 6, the language.
+Was it worth using Perl 6 for the other part of the project?
+The big contender was obviously Rakudo, because it is the most active project and runs on a free software stack I can debug myself.
 (The other possible candidate implementation, Niecza, runs on Mono, which disqualifies it from my considerations.
 Your personal technology choices may not be mine.
 I have no interest in discussing Mono here.)

 I posted the other day my list of requirements to use Rakudo for practical purposes.
 What do I need technically?

 - Communicate with a database.
 I don't necessarily need DBIx::Class for a project of this size, but I do need the ability to work with SQLite now and PostgreSQL later.
 Without DBIC, I'd have to do more work mapping tables and rows to objects, but the schema is simple enough it's not too onerous.